Timesheet approval has been around for years. Punch cards, clocking in and out, ID forms, paper forms, Excel — we’ve seen every variant.

 But, these processes are tedious, and HR departments struggle to manage them.
 They must organize, deal with, and approve timesheets for dozens or even hundreds of employees at the same time.

 In today’s business world, these old-fashioned methods are too time-consuming and waste company time.
 Optimize your company for the 21st century by automating long, manual processes.

-Timesheet management is a simple, relatively frequent, and time-consuming process.
+The timesheet approval process is simple, relatively frequent, and time-consuming.
 It’s a perfect candidate for automation.

 Click the links below to navigate to the section you want to learn more about:

 Prefer to see and hear it rather than read about it?
 See a live demo of how easy it is.

 According to data from Statista, 115.6 million metric tons of paper for printing and writing are produced around the globe.

 The paper itself costs companies lots of money every year.
 On average, it costs an organization $20 to file a document, $120 to find a misplaced document, and $220 to reproduce a lost document.

 Aside from this, employees who are constantly buried in paperwork are unhappy, more stressed, and less productive.